JustCheckingHow/uknf-playground/README.md

-# UKNF Communication Platform (Django + Next.js)
+# UKNF Communication Platform (Django + React)

 Demonstration implementation of the UKNF communication and reporting platform.
-The stack aligns with the architectural guidelines: a Django REST backend providing the secure API surface and a React/Next.js 14 frontend delivering the operator UI.
+The stack aligns with the architectural guidelines: a Django REST backend providing the secure API surface and a React 18 frontend (Vite) delivering the operator UI.
 The solution covers the communication, authentication and administration modules described in `REQUIREMENTS.md` and `PROJECT_DETAILS.md`.

 ## Test Admin login